sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_5_schema_queries.md

 The _schema_ formats are meant to be used for **validation** purposes (i.e. to validate SDMX-ML and SDMX-JSON data files).

 The _structure_ formats are meant to be used for **communication** purposes.
 In that case, the response should only include the following types of artefact: (meta)data structures, codelists, concept schemes and agency schemes.
-The various item schemes must only contain the relevant items: Codelists may only contain the codes that are allowed after applying the constraints up to the specified *context*; Concept schemes may only contain the concepts that are used by the data structure; Agency schemes may only contain agencies maintaining artefacts that are part of the response.
+The various item schemes may only contain the relevant items: Codelists may only contain the codes that are allowed after applying the constraints up to the specified *context*; Concept schemes may only contain the concepts that are used by the data structure; Agency schemes may only contain agencies maintaining artefacts that are part of the response.

 ### Examples